ibebio/vc-gatk4-snakemake/README.md

-# Snakemake workflow: TIGER analysis pipeline
+# Snakemake workflow: GATK variant calling using gVCFs and hard filtering